Cancer charities join together to raise awareness that Men Get Breast Cancer Too

 Penny Brohn UK has joined a global group of charities brought together by breast cancer charity Walk the Walk to spread awareness that Men Get Breast Cancer Too.
 Together our goal is to reach millions of people across the world with the aim of saving lives.

 Cancer charities from all over the UK have committed to supporting Walk the Walk’s campaign.
-These include Maggie’s Centres, Tenovus Cancer Care, FACT (Fighting All Cancers Together), Action Cancer, CoppaFeel, Breast Cancer Now, Breast Cancer Haven and Penny Brohn UK.
+These include Maggie’s Centres, Tenovus Cancer Care, FACT (Fighting All Cancers Together), Action Cancer, CoppaFeel, Breast Cancer Now, Breast Cancer Haven, Make 2nds Count, Breast Cancer UK and Penny Brohn UK.
 The collaboration also includes the Male Breast Cancer Coalition, an American awareness and campaigning charity.

-In 2017, Walk the Walk recognised that there was very little awareness of male breast cancer and with the support of six men diagnosed with the disease, launched the Men Get Breast Cancer Too! campaign.
+In 2017, Walk the Walk recognised that there was very little awareness of male breast cancer and with the support of twenty four men diagnosed with the disease, launched the Men Get Breast Cancer Too! campaign.

 Over the last three years the campaign has gone from strength to strength, with the six men becoming nineteen.
 As the charities come together, the men’s voices will be heard even louder.